AndyTheFactory/newspaper4k/README.md

 python -m newspaper --url="https://edition.cnn.com/2023/11/17/success/job-seekers-use-ai/index.html" --language=en --output-format=json --output-file=article.json

 ```
+More information about the CLI can be found in the [CLI documentation](https://newspaper4k.readthedocs.io/en/latest/user_guide/cli_reference.html).
 ## Using the Python API

-Alternatively, you can use the Python API:
+Alternatively, you can use Newspaper4k in Python:

 ### Processing one article / url at a time